June 4, 2026

 A complete file makes your listing feel more credible.
 It also helps avoid delays when a buyer begins asking practical questions about the property’s infrastructure.

-Riverfront pricing in Orford and Lyme usually depends on more than the presence of water.
+Riverfront pricing in Hanover, Orford, and Lyme usually depends on more than the presence of water.
 The most market-sensitive features often include usable frontage, legal access to the shoreline, dockability, bank stability, privacy, and whether the home is conforming or tied to older site conditions.

 In Lyme, zoning requires at least 200 feet of water frontage in the Rural District and 300 feet in the East Lyme District.
-The Shoreland Conservation District is also built around 200-foot river and major-pond buffers, which can make fully compliant waterfront parcels harder to find.
+The Shoreland Conservation District also centers on 200-foot river and major pond buffers, which can make fully compliant waterfront parcels harder to find.

 In Orford, the conservation inventory reports that about 20 percent of the Connecticut River shoreline is already protected by conservation easements, or roughly 1.5 miles of the town’s eight miles of river frontage.
-That does not set a sale price by itself, but it does help illustrate why shoreline availability can feel limited.
+That does not set a sale price on its own, but it does help illustrate why shoreline availability can feel limited.

 When pricing a waterfront property, it helps to separate emotional appeal from documented utility.
 Buyers may love a view, but they also assign value to things they can verify, such as: